 To get ready to retire it is important to think about how you will finance your retirement life.
 Knowing how much income you can expect once you retire is an essential part to any retirement plan.

 One common source of retirement income is a pension plan.
 A pension plan is an arrangement between you and your employer or union to help provide you with income during your retirement years.
-Two common types of pensions are Defined Benefit Plans, Defined Contribution Plans.
-In addition, many employers offer Group RRSPs retirement plans.
-If you are unsure which plan you have, simply ask your employer to tell you.
+Two common types of pensions are Defined Benefit Plans and Defined Contribution Plans.
+In addition, many employers offer Group Registered Retirement Savings Plans (RRSPs).

 Defined Benefit Plans